 It’s no coincidence that I have made proactive and powerful decisions to work with Mentors I have met at events.
 It has often seemed to me, when I look back, that each time I have needed to step up and learn a new skill or expand my mindset, the right person just happens to show up.
 No coincidences.
 Just divine timing it seems to me.

-Sam, one of my event buddies from Elodie Rose has this to share about attending events.
+Sam, one of my event buddies from Samantha Leith has this to share about attending events.

-That’s Sam in the photo below enjoying a cupcake with Maria and I in Las Vegas.
+That’s Sam in the photo below enjoying a cupcake with Maria and me in Las Vegas.

 What’s not to love?